 Charlie Hughes: The Baxter Bugler

-So I decided to check and see if there was anyone who held a record for playing the bugle for any long period of time.
-I discovered Charlie Hughes of Baxter Tennessee.
-Hughes lived from 1888-1970 in his hometown of Baxter.
+I decided to check whether anyone held a record for playing the bugle for a long period of time.
+I discovered Charlie Hughes of Baxter, Tennessee.
+Hughes lived from 1888 to 1970 in his hometown of Baxter.

-He claimed to be the champion bugler of the nation.
-“There are lots of buglers” he explained, “But none as famous as I. That’s because I climb a pole to do my bugling.”
+Charlie embraced the attention with sincere modesty and just the right touch of swagger.
+“There are lots of buglers,” he declared, “but none as famous as I. That’s because I climb a pole to do my bugling.”
+And he wasn’t wrong.
+Bugling from ground level suddenly seemed boring.

 Despite the weather, he was up early around 4:30 to play except for the times he was either on vacation or traveling because of his fame.
 Some locals claimed that Hughes had money buried by his pole that he checked on each morning before climbing up to sound the morning call.